Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 1.md

-An *exported bone* is an entity that copies the root-space `OptimizedBoneTransform` QVVS of an *optimized skeleton* bone and assigns it to its own `LocalTransform` and `WorldTransform` (the latter for stretch).
+An *exported bone* is an entity that copies the root-space `OptimizedBoneTransform` QVVS of an *optimized skeleton* bone and assigns it to its own `LocalTransform` and `WorldTransform` (the latter for stretch, QVVS only).
 When parented directly to the *optimized skeleton* entity, it effectively mimics the transform of the optimized bone along with all the optimized bone’s animations.
 This is often used for rigid character accessories like weapons or hats.

 An *exported bone* has the following components:

--   WorldTransform
+-   WorldTransform(QVVS)/LocalToWorld(Unity)
     -   Required
     -   Added during baking
--   LocalTransform
+-   LocalTransform (either QVVS or Unity flavor)
     -   Required
     -   Added during baking
 -   BoneOwningSkeletonReference